The human immunodeficiency virus... is one of the fastest evolving entities known.2

 What's the purpose of this comparison?
 When HIV uncovers evolutionary gains that require 3, 4 or even 5 simultaneous, specific mutations to all be present, we should not expect other organisms to evolve such specific mutations at all.
 Even if there are thousands of possible ways to evolve through such paths of simultaneous mutations.

-This estimate of 5,160 fixed mutations is rather arbitrary.
-We would get a smaller number if we randomly picked a single HIV-1M virus and counted the mutations in its lineage since it first entered humans.
-Or if we counted all mutations among every person with HIV we would get a much larger number, many times more mutations than the ~9181 nucloetides in an average HIV-1 genome.
-In that case we would be counting identical mutation many times over.
+Therefore taking the fixed mutations per group makes the estimate of 5,160 fixed mutations rather arbitrary.
+We'd estimate a smaller number of mutations if we randomly picked a single HIV-1M virus and counted the mutations in its lineage since it first entered humans.
+Or if we counted all mutations among every person with HIV we would get a much larger number of mutations, many times the ~9181 nucleotides in an average HIV-1 genome.
+Identical mutations would be counted many times over.

 The chart above omits HIV-1 group M subtypes H through K, which would increase the number of fixed mutations beyond 5,160.
-However, even though HIV shows "stronger positive selection than any other organism studied so far,"2 and most mutations with HIV's ENV gene "confer a selective advantage,"2 (HIV has about 10 genes) it's unlikely that all 5,160 mutations are positively selected and constructive.
-So we will use the still-generous estimate of:
+However, even though HIV shows "stronger positive selection than any other organism studied so far,"3 and most mutations with HIV's ENV gene "confer a selective advantage,"3 (HIV has about 10 genes) it's unlikely that all 5,160 mutations are positively selected and constructive.
+So we will use the upper-bound estimate:

 Since first entering humans in the 1920s, about 5,000 or fewer constructive mutations became fixed among the various HIV subtypes.